bahe007/tt404/readme.md

 https://example.com/origin, Button-Label, Referred URL, Returned Status Code
 ```

-If there are chilf HTML tags in the ```<a>```-Tag, the "Label"-field for the specific link will be empty, otherwise it will display what the button says to help identify the error more easily.
+If there are child HTML tags in the ```<a>```-Tag, the "Label"-field for the specific link will be empty, otherwise it will display what the button says to help identify the error more easily.

 ### Features
 tt404 can ignore certain parts (e. g. footer or navigation) of all pages visited except on the base URL in order to prevent recognizing the same mistake on every page.
 To allow this, provide the ```class``` or ```id``` tag.